- Rapid Reference

 - Endocrine: Thyroid storm/myxedema coma

-- Heme: Thrombotic thrombocytopenia purpura (TTP)
+- Heme: Thrombotic thrombocytopenic purpura (TTP)

 - Withdrawal from EtOH, benzodiazepines, gabapentin, baclofen, opioid, serotonin-norepinephrine receptor inhibitors